 Ideally, the best food containers are airtight, watertight, and BPA free.
 Some of the best airtight containers for food storage are actually commercial products, made available for home use through professional kitchen retailers as well as online venues.

-The best long term food storage containers will have lock / seal systems to ensure their contents do not become contaminated.
-Check out the ‘Best Of’ list below to plan your dream bulk food storage pantry.
+The best long-term food storage containers will have lock / seal systems to ensure their contents do not become contaminated.
+If you haven’t already, check out the ‘Best Of’ list above to plan your dream bulk food storage pantry.

 Susanne Robertson is a freelance writer living in Ashland, Oregon